SHogenboom/BourdonVosTest/README.md

 Secondly, the current documentation was made in a markdown file, which is also available [online](https://github.com/SHogenboom/BourdonVosTest/blob/master/README.html).
 This document contains information on the process behind creating the O-BVT inline with the requirements for the course "Programming The Next Step", which was given at the University of Amsterdam, the Netherlands, in 2017.

 Thirdly, all source files contain in-code documentation.
 Specifically, each function that was created contains information on the `goal` of that function and explains the input variables.
-Numerical codings for conditions are also explained (e.g., hits == 1, miss == 2, falseAlarm == 3).
+Numerical coding for conditions are also explained (e.g., hits == 1, miss == 2, falseAlarm == 3).

 <H3 id="errorprovision"> Error Provision </H3>

-The main thing I did to prevent errors in the code is to mark beginnings and endings of loops/functions/if-statments as I created them:
+The main thing I did to prevent errors in the code is to mark beginnings and endings of loops/functions/if-statements as I created them:

 ``` javascript
 function anyFunction (){